 Often, the crew are given problems which should be difficult to them, but are fixed very simply, hence missing opportunities for character growth and development.
 Alternatively, they’re sometimes given very simple tasks which are (for some reason) really difficult for them to handle, despite their already established intelligence.
 Initially, there seemed to be a kick-ass feminist story developing, but it was soon diminished by the ‘crazy ex-girlfriend’ trope and the unnecessarily stupid decisions.
 Despite this setback, it is a mostly feminist film which portrayed women as strong, beautiful and independent.
 In this film, women from different backgrounds and values come together despite their differences.
 The writers (thankfully) put all these women on the same side – not as people who just bitch all the time – and even overcome ‘ditsy’ stereotypes with Daphne (Anne Hathaway).

-However, a lot of the time it feels like the writers needed things to happen and they chose the easy, inconsistent way of fixing it, rather than taking the time to write something good.
+However, a lot of the time it feels like the writers needed things to happen and they chose the easy, inconsistent way of fixing it, rather than taking the time to write something good in Ocean’s Eight.
 There are many secrets that are gradually revealed, which often seem counter-productive to the cause – why the secrets when it would’ve been easier to just tell everyone to begin with?
 Often, there are twists that are simply predictable, even from the title of the film.
 There weren’t as many ‘wow’ moments as the writers wanted.